IBM Cloud Docs

 • Auto-select pool: Use this option to allow the system to automatically select a storage pool for the storage tier with sufficient capacity.

-• Affinity: Use this option to identify the storage pool that must be used to place the boot volumes based on an existing VM or storage volume from your account.
-The new storage volumes for the VM will be placed in the same storage pool where the affinity object resides.
+• Affinity: Use this option to identify the storage pool that must be used to place the boot volumes based on an existing VSI or storage volume from your account.
+The new storage volumes for the VSI are placed in the same storage pool where the affinity object resides.
 If you are using a PVM instance as the affinity object, the storage pool that is selected is based on the PMV instance's root (boot) volume.

-• Anti-affinity: Use this option to identify one or more storage pools that you want to exclude from getting selected to place the boot volumes based on one or more existing VMs or storage volumes from your account.
-While choosing a storage pool to create the custom image storage volumes, the storage pools in which the list of anti-affinity objects reside will not be selected.
-If you are using VM as the anti-affinity objects, the storage pools are excluded depending on the root (boot) volume of each PVM instance that you specify.
+• Anti-affinity: Use this option to identify one or more storage pools that you want to exclude from getting selected to place the boot volumes.
+The boot volumes are placed based on one or more existing VSIs or storage volumes from your account.
+When you select a storage pool to create the custom image storage volumes, the storage pools in which the list of anti-affinity objects reside are not selected.
+If you are using VSI as the anti-affinity objects, the storage pools are excluded depending on the root (boot) volume of each PVM instance that you specify.

 To learn more about the flexible tier offering of Power Virtual Server, see: Storage tiers.